Joan Krauskopf

 Joan Miday Krauskopf (born April 24, 1932) is an American law professor who once was considered as a federal judicial nominee to the United States Court of Appeals for the Eighth Circuit.

 Early life and education

 Born in Canton, Ohio, Krauskopf earned a bachelor's degree from Ohio University in 1954.
-She attended a year of law school at University of California, Los Angeles before transferring to Ohio State University's law school, from which she earned a law degree in 1957.
+She attended a year at UCLA School of Law before transferring to Ohio State University Moritz College of Law, from which she earned a law degree in 1957.

 Professional career

-Krauskopf worked as an instructor at Ohio State University's Moritz College of Law from 1957 until 1959, when she became an assistant professor.
+Krauskopf worked as an instructor at Ohio State University Moritz College of Law from 1957 until 1959, when she became an assistant professor.
 Around 1960, she moved to the University of Colorado School of Law, where she worked as a research and teaching assistant.
-In 1963, Krauskopf joined the faculty of the University of Missouri's law school as a part-time instructor.
+In 1963, Krauskopf joined the faculty of the University of Missouri School of Law as a part-time instructor.
 She became a full professor at Missouri in 1974, becoming the R.B.
 Price Professor of Law at Missouri.

-In 1987, Krauskopf rejoined Ohio State University's Moritz College of Law as a professor.
+In 1987, Krauskopf rejoined Ohio State University Moritz College of Law as a professor.
 She retired in 1997.